 By the test reviewer who has to verify, that each step took at least few milliseconds to perform.

 The clue code only performs actions on the UI and this in the same way a human tester would do.
-Selenium is a tool to test UIs in an automated way.
+Selenium is a tool to automate UI testing.
 These tests are only meaningful, if Selenium performs only actions a user would do.
 Therefore, Selenium only supports UI actions users could perform in the same way (this could be verified in an OQ of Selenium  not done so far).
-By only using Selenium to perform the UI actions, the human tester can be simulated.
+By only using Selenium to perform the UI actions, the human tester is simulated.
 The tester has to make sure in the code review, that only Selenium functions are used by the glue code in this sense.
 The tester has to make sure, that the glue code does not make use of any other interface, unless if explicitly specified.
 For a web application, there is the risk of making directly a rest call.
 But this would be easy to identify.

 Specification/Formulation